EC528-Fall-2024/github-bot-kata-ci/README.md

 ***Again, the description should be specific enough that you can determine whether user A, performing action B, is a member of the set of users the project is designed for.***

-The typical user will be a developer of Kata Containers utilizing GitHub-based CI/CD.
+The typical user will be a developer of Kata Containers who is utilizing GitHub-based CI/CD.
+Here we briefly describe a couple of hypothetical users and describe the utility of this project to each of their workflows.

----
+#### Doug the Dashboard User

+Doug is a developer for Kata Containers.
+Doug's primary development CI/CD workflow is centered on the Kata Containers CI Dashboard.

+#### Ben the Bot User

+Ben is also a Kata Containers developer, but their CI/CD workflow is instead focused on using a GitHub Bot and running commands to monitor the progress and health of development.

 ## 3. Scope and Features Of The Project: